application architecture

 1. Account Creation: Users should be able to create accounts easily, providing necessary information for registration.

-2. User Login: Registered users should have the ability to securely log in to their accounts using authentication credentials.
+2. User Login: Registered users should be able to log in to their accounts securely using authentication credentials.

 3. Content Suggestion: The platform should offer personalized content suggestions based on user preferences, viewing history, and other relevant data.